aws/karpenter-provider-aws/website/content/en/preview/tasks/deprovisioning.md

 ## Interruption

-If interruption-handling is enabled for the controller, Karpenter will watch for upcoming involuntary interruption events that would cause disruption to your workloads.
+If interruption-handling is enabled, Karpenter will watch for upcoming involuntary interruption events that would cause disruption to your workloads.
 These interruption events include:

 * Spot Interruption Warnings
 * Scheduled Change Health Events (Maintenance Events)